 James Dye is a visual artist and short story writer.
 He currently has a solo exhibition, Exploring the Myths of James Dye, at the Worcester Art Museum (thru 9/2).
 His short story “The Empty Room” appears in the most recent issue of Gargoyle Magazine.

 Jill Maio is a writer and aerial artist.
 She founded AirCraft Aerial Arts studio in Somerville (recently closed).
 Her writing has been published in Ploughshares, Virginia Quarterly Review, Alaska Quarterly Review, Third Coast, and Los Angeles Review.

-Images: Jill Maio performing as an aerialist; James Dye, THE COMPLEX, dip pen and India ink; Nikki Raymond, MONOTHEISM, a work at the cusp of visual art and poetry.
+Images: Jill Maio performing as an aerialist; James Dye, THE COMPLEX, dip pen and India ink; Monica Raymond, MONOTHEISM, a work at the cusp of visual art and poetry.